 Reverend Stephen Hawkins is the Program Director for the Interfaith Earth Network.
 In 2016 and 2017, he served as an Agribusiness Advisor with the Peace Corps in Uganda, where he worked alongside community leaders from diverse faith traditions to promote drought-tolerant gardening techniques for home consumption and to establish financial credit institutions for farmers with school-aged children.
-Stephen holds a Master of Divinity degree in 2011 from Princeton Theological Seminary where he co-founded the Interfaith Network for Understanding student organization.
+Stephen holds a Master of Divinity degree from Princeton Theological Seminary where he co-founded the Interfaith Network for Understanding student organization.
 Stephen is interested in observing how diverse religious communities share their sacred stories in ways that promote ecologically responsible habits.
 For recreation, he enjoys biking, playing basketball, reading, and traveling.
 Together, Stephen and his wife have backpacked across Europe, bicycled through Angkor Wat in Cambodia, and reached the summit of Mt.
-Kilimanjaro in Tanzania. is currently pursuing his MBA at Marquette University.
+Kilimanjaro in Tanzania.
+He is currently pursuing his MBA at Marquette University.

 What is the Interfaith Earth Network and what is your role in the organization?